A Message from the President

 Read More

+Jan, 31, 2024 – (AUSTIN) — The Texas Lyceum will install Molly Quirk as President and also swear in 22 new Directors on Friday, Jan.
+19 in the House Chamber of the Texas Capitol.
 The Texas Lyceum is a nonpartisan, nonprofit leadership organization that helps identify future leaders from across Texas and provides a forum for a civil discussion of challenges facing the state.
-The investitures of Hicks and the new Directors will kick off the Lyceum’s annual Public
+The Lyceum brings focus to...

 Learn More